oneconvergence/dkube-examples-internal/tf/classification/mnist/digits/README.md

 4. Click *Create an experiment* button and input a unique *experiment* name.
 5. Click *next* button it will auto display form to create a new *run*.
 6. Select the *pipeline* which was uploaded in *step 1*
 7. Fill in the *Run Parameters* fields.
-Meaning of each of the field is explained here -> [Dkube Components](https://github.com/oneconvergence/gpuaas/tree/dkube_1.4.1_release/dkube/pipeline/components).

 ## How to use digits.py
 1. This DSL definition needs to be compiled first.
 Following prereqs must be installed.